bobbicodes/mecca/README.md

 ## Creating songs using the built-in sequencer:

 You will see a "virtual piano" on the screen indicating which keys to press.
-You have 2 full octaves, following the usual convention starting with the "z" key at C2 with the black keys starting with "s", and then the second octave along the row beginning with "q" and the black keys on the number row.
+You have 2 full octaves, following the usual convention starting with the "z" key at C2 (with the "black keys" on the row above it) and then the second octave beginning with "q" (with black keys on the number row).
 You begin by entering notes to build the bassline, using the menu to change between half, quarter, triplets, and eighth notes.
 A semicolon (;) enters a rest.
 Use the play option any time to hear what you've got.
 If you mess up just fix it, there's unlimited undo!